 The fall cankerworm is a native defoliating insect found throughout much of North America.
 Severe infestations of cankerworms can cause widespread defoliation, tree stress and possible tree death.
 Major infestations and defoliation have occurred in Fairfax County.
 Photo by: Joseph Berger, Bugwood.org

-In 1869, the gypsy moth escaped from a Massachusetts lab and became established in North America.
+In 1869, the spongy moth escaped from a Massachusetts lab and became established in North America.
 It continues to be a serious insect threat to trees and shrubs in the United States.
-There are several caterpillars common to Fairfax County which are often mistaken for gypsy moth.
+There are several caterpillars common to Fairfax County which are often mistaken for spongy moth.
 Photo By: Joseph BergerUSDA Forest Service - Region 8 - Southern Archive, Bugwood.org

 The spotted lanternfly is an invasive insect that is native to East Asia.
 Like many exotic insects, it has no known natural enemies in the United States to keep the population under control.
 This insect is a plant hopper and the nymphs and adults are excellent jumpers.
 Adults use their two pairs of colorful wings when they jump and glide.